Is Estradiol Made From Horse Urine

 Conclusion

-In summary, while conjugated equine estrogens (CEE) are derived from pregnant mares' urine and contain a mixture of estrogens, estradiol itself is not directly "made" from horse urine.
+The short version: while conjugated equine estrogens (CEE) are derived from pregnant mares' urine and contain a mixture of estrogens, estradiol itself is not directly "made" from horse urine.
 The body converts the estrogens in CEE into various forms, including estradiol, to alleviate menopausal symptoms.
 With growing ethical concerns and the increasing availability of alternatives like bio-identical hormones, the landscape of hormone replacement therapy is continuously evolving.